raspberrypilearning/wheres-zombie/en/step_5.md

 ## Creating markers

++ Below the line `var zombie_map;` add another line to create a variable called `all_markers` and set it equal to `[]` which is a blank array.
+This will eventually store a reference to each of the markers we are about to create.

 + Position your cursor inside the `initMap()` function, just after the code for creating the zombie map.

 ![Add marker code here](images/add-marker-code.png)